Mista-Tea/netwrapper/README.md

 ```

 #### Net Requests
-Net Requests are a new features in the NetWrapper library.
+Net Requests are a new feature in the NetWrapper library.
 They allow you to determine exactly when a client asks the server
 for a value to be networked to them by using ENTITY:SendNetRequest( key ).

 If the server has set data on the entity with ENTITY:SetNetRequest( key, value ), the value will be sent back to the client